UMAprotocol/UMIPs/UMIPs/UMIP add PUNKETH-1221.md

 -----------------------------------------

-The `PUNKETH_TWAP` price identifier depends on prices generated by the Sushiswap pools
+For a price request made before `1640995200` (January 1, 2022 00:00:00 UTC), The `PUNKETH-1221` price identifier depends on prices generated by the Uniswap/Sushiswap pools

-- Price identifier name: `PUNKETH_TWAP`
-- Markets & Pairs: Uniswap `uPUNK/ETH`
+- Markets & Pairs: Uniswap/Sushiswap `uPUNK/ETH`
-- Example price providers: The Uniswap price data can be obtained directly from the blockchain
+- Example price providers: The Uniswap/Sushiswap price data can be obtained directly from the blockchain
 - Cost to use: [Infura](https://infura.io/) supports up to 100,000 requests per day for free.
 This information should also available on [The Graph](https://thegraph.com/)
 - Real-time price update frequency: Updated every block
 - Historical price update frequency: Updated every block